MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework1.md

 accountable for anomalies and change.
 This is very important to our project because regardless of the location, everyone is responsible for the progress and can rapidly adapt to change.

+Finally, another important criteria to consider was the level of work experience of our team considering that we are a group of students.
+Despite our experience and knowledge in Scrum, we are not experienced professionals and we never worked together as team.
-Finally, it was important to consider the level of experience the team had working together and with the Scrum Methodology.
-As a group of students with limited work and methodology experience, it was important to consider a method that not only that would ease collaboration, but would elicit quick feedback, support and transparency.
-Within the team, the Scrum Method offers many learning and feedback opportunities.
-At the end of each sprint and throughout the whole product development, the team can review the incremental product with the customer to elicit feedback.
+Therefore it was important to adopt a method that not only that would ease collaboration, but would elicit feedback, support and transparency.
-This would allow an inexperienced team in the software industry to quickly re-address customers needs.
+As an agile methodology, ongoing evaluation and feedback one of the underlying principles in Scrum (6 Main Principles of Scrum Methodology – QATestLab, 2020).
+Besides the daily scrum ensuring frequent interaction, this is achieved mainly with the Sprint Reviews and Retrospectives.
+In the Sprint review we can proactively seek customers' feedback over the work so that we quickly rectify any mistakes.
-Moreover, there is also an opportunity to share feedback internally in the team with sprint retrospectives where the team can reflect on areas of improvement.
+Sprint retrospectives offer an opportunity to share feedback interanly within the team.
+This can be very useful to reflect at end of the sprint and plan what to improve for the next one.

 Finally, as Scrum is a well-known industry and the most popular agile methodology, support and documentation are widely available.
 Together with ongoing feedback, they make Scrum ideal for entry-level professionals.

-Dealing with data, one of the challenges I am expecting from the Scrum methodology is defining User Stories.
-This is because, Another final aspect to consider is,
+One of the potential challenges I am expecting from the Scrum methodology is defining User Stories.
+This is because, when dealing with data, the scope of the research is very wide and we are expeting this scope to change.
+Therefore, it will be difficult to
+Another final aspect to consider is,

 ## Definition of the business need